matter-labs/tutorials/TUTORIAL.md

 Now, let’s dive into the design and implementation of the daily spending limit feature that helps prevent an account from spending more than its owner wants it to do.

-`SpendLimit` contract is inherited from `Account` contract as a module that has the following functionalities:
+The `SpendLimit` contract is inherited from the `Account` contract as a module that has the following functionalities:

-- Allow account to enable the daily spending limit in a token (ETH in this example).
+- Allow the account to enable the daily spending limit in a token (ETH in this example).
-- Allow account to change (increase/decrease or remove) the limit.
+- Allow the account to change (increase/decrease or remove) the limit.
 - Reject token transfer if the daily spending limit has been exceeded.
-- Restore available amount for spending after 24 hours.
+- Restore the available amount for spending after 24 hours.

 ### Basic structure